 We’ve all woken up the next day after a substantial strength training session, long run, or trying out a new fitness routine with stiff, sore muscles.
 That’s because exercising creates microscopic tears in your tissue that, once they heal, make your muscles stronger and bigger.
 But sometimes those tears are a little bit too big, which can happen if you stretch past your flexibility level, lift too much weight, or overwork tired muscles.
 In those cases, you can say hello to a pulled muscle.

 Also known as muscle strains, pulled muscles range from low-to-high severity with a Grade 1 to a Grade 3 ranking, says physical therapist Dr. Nate Deblauw.
 And a pulled muscle will feel different than your run-of-the-mill post-workout soreness, adds physical therapist Dr. Julia Glick.
-Soreness feels general and can cover a large area of your body, whereas you’ll feel localized pain when it comes to a muscle strain or injury.
+Soreness feels general and can cover a large area of your body, whereas you might feel localized pain when it comes to a muscle strain or injury.

 So what can you do to heal your muscle and get back to 100 percent so you can get back to your favorite forms of movement?
 Ahead, we’ve rounded up the best ways to treat a pulled muscle from home with the help of these physical therapists.
 As a note though, be sure to check in with your doctor before self-treating if you hear or feel a pop in your muscle, your pain is severe, or you notice visible changes in the affected area, says Deblauw.
 Glick recommends seeing a physical therapist or other medical professional if your symptoms don’t improve by at least 90 percent within two weeks, or even sooner if your symptoms interfere with daily life.

 If the acronym RICE sounds vaguely familiar from your school nurse back in the day, that’s because it’s a tried and true method to battle discomfort and injury.
 RICE stands for rest, ice, compression, and elevation.
 Deblauw recommends resting the injured muscle by avoiding heavy exercise or activities that cause discomfort.
 Ice the muscle for 15-20 minutes at a time to reduce inflammation and bruising, he says, taking breaks in between ice bags to let your skin return to a normal temperature.
-Compress the affected muscle with an elastic wrap to keep inflammation to a minimum.
+Compress the affected muscle with an elastic wrap to try to keep inflammation to a minimum.
 Finally, elevate the injured area to decrease swelling.
 You can even do double duty and elevate while you ice, says Deblauw.

 Try Over-the-Counter Anti-Inflammatories